ArashPartow/exprtk/readme.txt

       of that  symbol-table, otherwise  the result  will be undefined behavior.

- (10) Equal and  Nequal are  normalized equality  routines, which use
+ (10) Equal  and  Nequal  are  normalised-epsilon  equality routines,
-      epsilons  of 0.0000000001  and 0.000001  for  double  and float types respectively.
+      which use epsilons of 0.0000000001 and 0.000001 for double  and float types respectively.

  (11) All trigonometric functions  assume radian input  unless stated
       otherwise.